eonica/FastTrack-ERC-4337-Experimental-Bundler-Deployment/README.md

 ## Setup the server contents

-Copy the powerexp folder on the server's /opt/ directory.
+Copy the *powerexp* folder on the server's */opt/* directory (use other path if prefered, but this might be present in some scripts).

 ## Build the docker images on the server